-- Many parts of Co.
-Tipperary continue to have traditional economic bases.
-The socioeconomic groups of employers and managers, higher and lower professionals, were all less well represented in the county than in the State.
-In 2016, there were 4.85 per cent more farmers in the county than in the State.
-In Bourney West, more than 36 per cent of the population were farmers. - In 2016, Co.
-Tipperary lagged behind the State by 7.2 percentage points in terms of the population that had attained an ordinary bachelor's degree, national diploma or higher level of education. - An analysis of the CSO Travel to Work database from Census 2016 (POWSCAR) reveals that 89,603 commuter journeys were being undertaken to places of work, school, or college in Co.
+- In 2022, Co.
+Tipperary lagged behind the state regarding the population that had attained an ordinary bachelor's degree, national diploma or higher level of education. - An analysis of the CSO Travel to Work database from Census 2016 (POWSCAR) reveals that 89,603 commuter journeys were being undertaken to places of work, school, or college in Co.
 Tipperary.
 Of this total, 66 (0.07 per cent) were to locations overseas, and 58,770 (65.59 per cent) were within the county. - IDA Ireland reports that the county has a strong profile in the life sciences sector and a developing portfolio of financial services companies, with Fiserv in Nenagh and Waystone in Cashel. - Farming, other gainful activities, and seasonal employment are significant in many parts of rural Co.
 Tipperary. - Tourism is a significant driver for the development of rural Co.
 Tipperary.
-Tipperary Transforming the Tourism Product Development Plan 2020-2030 foresees an increase of 50 per cent of the people employed in tourism to service a 100 per cent growth in bednights and a 75 per cent growth in international visitors.
+Tipperary Transforming - the Tourism Product Development Plan 2020-2030 foresees an increase of 50 per cent of the people employed in tourism to service a 100 per cent growth in bednights and a 75 per cent growth in international visitors.
 Achieving these targets will require an investment of €150 million in the sector. - Co.
 Tipperary has a very significant stock of national and European natural assets, and the county has an extensive network of Natura 2000 sites, including twenty-one Special Areas of Conservation, eleven Natural Heritage Areas, and four Special Protection Areas.